 Direct messages provide the ability to communicate with other users individually or in groups, up to 9 people in total.
 You can interact directly with any user of NetDocuments.

 To access the direct messages, select the Direct Messages icon on the Navigation Bar.

 Your 20 most recent direct messages appear in the left pane of the Direct Messages tab.

 When you switch between workspaces and direct messages, ndThread remembers the last workspace and direct message you selected.

 You receive notifications about getting new direct messages in desktop and mobile applications.
-Additionally, the taskbar icon indicates the number of unread messages in desktop application.
+Additionally, the taskbar icon indicates the number of unread messages in a desktop application.
 The Direct Messages icon also shows the number of unread direct messages.

-Unread Direct Messages appear in an orange color.
+Unread Direct Messages appear in orange color.

 Documents Page (for Workspace)